 - Neurodegenerative diseases can increase an older person’s risk.
 Neurodegenerative diseases, like Parkinson’s disease and dementia increase an older person’s risk.
 “Many people with early dementia may look very robust, but have difficulty with multitasking,” says Dr. Messinger-Rapport.
 “They may be carrying a cup from the living room to the kitchen, and if there is an obstacle or an uneven surface, they may not pay sufficient attention, trip, and fall.”

-- Certain medications impair judgement.
+- Certain medications impair judgment.
 Pain medications, muscle relaxants, or sedatives can impair an older adult’s judgment, says Dr. Messinger-Rapport.
 “And even though you wouldn’t think it, most antidepressants increase the risk of falls and fractures.”

 How do you prevent falls?